swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 It is the same for  clay and magnesium which are inert and have no chemical action.
 No-one has  expressed any reservations about these two substances, as they have for calcium  in water.

-79</p>
+79

-    <p>Clay has no curative  power, contrary to what is believed.
+    Clay has no curative  power, contrary to what is believed.
 The curative power belongs solely to  living tissue and not to inanimate and inert products.
 What is more, clay is  not something which is indispensible for life.
 In consequence, it is not  indispensible for illness either.
 The organism cannot use clay to procude cells  and blood.
 At best, clay absorbs the puss from an open wound and helps to drain  it, in exactly the same way as a damp compress.

 As for magnesium, it  is a chemical product, a medicine, not an organic substance.
 Our body needs  magnesium, but in organic form: vegetable&nbsp; not mineral.
 In nature there is  a cycle:<br>
 Vegetable matter feeds on minerals, and man  feeds on&nbsp; vegetables.
 It is not possible to short-circuit this cycle and  for man to be nourished with mineral products.
 It is only plants which are able  to assimilate inert mineral substances.
 Magnesium in powder form is pure stupidity.
 It represents a return to the idea of medicines and the classical pharmacy,  albeit innocuous.